-As we holistically consider various factors in our investment decisions, we may acquire properties that are not Green Buildings in some cases.
-However, with respect to logistics properties, we have confirmed through due diligence process that such properties are still ESG-conscious as we regularly acquire properties from the Mitsubishi Estate Group which emphasizes ESG considerations in its investment strategy.
-When we acquire a logistics property that is not a Green Building, we implement appropriate measures to reduce the environmental impact following acquisition.
+As we holistically consider various factors in making investment decisions, MEL may acquire properties that are not Green Buildings in some cases.
+When we acquire a logistics property that is not a Green Building, however, we implement appropriate measures to reduce the environmental impact following acquisition.